← All Posts

 Anniversary years come and go.
 This one is different.
 Williamsburg was not merely adjacent to the American Revolution; it was one of its crucibles.
 The Virginia Declaration of Rights was drafted here.
 The decision to propose independence was made here.
 And for a century, Colonial Williamsburg has worked to make that history accessible and alive.
 In 2026, that work reaches its fullest expression yet.

-We will be updating this post throughout the year as Colonial Williamsburg releases additional programming details.
-If you are planning a visit, we recommend checking the Colonial Williamsburg events page for the latest schedule.
+We will update this post throughout the year as Colonial Williamsburg releases additional programming details.
+Check the Colonial Williamsburg events page for the latest schedule.